 Discriminatory harassment includes but is not limited to: epithets or slurs; negative stereotyping; denigrating jokes; and display or circulation in the working, learning, or living environment (including electronic transmission) of written or graphic material.

-Gender-Based Harassment includes acts of verbal, non-verbal, or physical aggression, intimidation, or hostility based on gender, gender identity, or gender-stereotyping.
+Gender-Based Harassment includes acts of verbal, non-verbal, or physical aggression or hostility based on gender, gender identity or expression, or gender-stereotyping.
 Gender-based harassment can occur when an individual or group is harassed either for exhibiting stereotypical characteristics of a particular sex or failing to conform to stereotypical notions of masculinity or femininity.

 Sexual Harassment is unwelcome conduct of a sexual nature.
 Sexual harassment may also consist of unwelcome physical contact, requests for sexual favors, visual displays of degrading sexual images, sexually suggestive conduct, or remarks of a sexual nature.
 Such communication or physical conduct constitute sexual harassment when: …